 EXCELLENT SITES TO FIND CHEAP AIRFARES

 The trick of finding cheap airfares is to not buy after the first search.
-Once you see an airfare in one site, jump to another site and compare until you find the cheapest option.
-The following are all sites I use.
+Once you see an airfare on one site, jump to another site and compare until you find the cheapest option.
+The following are all the sites I use.